ca4ti/FrugalVox/README.md

 ## Running FrugalVox in Docker

-The Docker image encapsulates all the dependencies (including Python 3.10, three different TTS engines (see the FAQ section), SoX and the patched pyVoIP package) but requires you to provide all the configuration and action scripts in a volume mounted from the host.
+The Docker image encapsulates all the dependencies (including Python 3.10, three different TTS engines (see the FAQ section) and the patched pyVoIP package) but requires you to provide all the configuration and action scripts in a volume mounted from the host.
 In addition to this, the configuration file itself must be called `config.yaml` since the container is only going to be looking for this name.

 ### Building